faro-tech-solution/novan-webapp/migrations/database_schema.md

 # Database Schema Documentation

-## Overview
-This document describes the complete database schema for the screenshot-showcase-tutorials application.
+This document describes the complete database schema for the novan-webapp application.
 The database uses PostgreSQL with Supabase and includes tables for user management, exercises, courses, achievements, notifications, and more.

 ## Table Structure